sveltia/sveltia-cms/README.md

 - Improved keyboard handling lets you efficiently navigate through UI elements using the Tab, Space, Enter and arrow keys[^17][^67].
 - Comprehensive [WAI-ARIA](https://w3c.github.io/aria/) support enables users who rely on screen readers such as NVDA and VoiceOver.
+- The rich text editor is built with [Lexical](https://lexical.dev/), which is said to follow accessibility best practices.
+The [Dragon NaturallySpeaking support](https://lexical.dev/docs/packages/lexical-dragon) is enabled.
 - Ensures sufficient contrast between the foreground text and background colours.
 - Enabled and disabled buttons can be clearly distinguished[^105].
 - Links are underlined by default to make them easier to recognize.
 This behaviour can be changed in the Accessibility Settings if you prefer.